leonstel/leonstel.github.io/blogs/gmap4.md

         super(xmenMapContainer);

         this.listToPropAfterMapInit('realTimeLocation', 'professorX').subscribe((loc: Location) => {
-            // Do something after prop1 changes but only after the map has been initialized });
+            // Do something after realTimeLocation changes but only after professorX exists
+            // and the map has been initialized
+        });
     }